 Moreover, the certificate may be revoked when the Applicant has not accepted it in the time interval defined in section 4.4.1 or if it has been proven that, the usage of the certificate does not conform to this CP/CPS.
 Finally, it must be revoked if it contains erroneous information.

-4.9.1.1.1 Revocation Reasons based on ITU-T X.509 and RFC 5280 keyCompromise (RFC 5280 CRLReason #1): Indicates that it is known or suspected that the Subscriber's Private Key has been compromised.
+4.9.1.1.1 Revocation Reasons based on ITU-T X.509 and RFC 5280 occurs (please note that a keyCompromise CRLReason takes precedence over other revocation reasons):